WJ-van-Hoek/PANDORA/pandora-administration/GUIDELINES.md

 `java --version`

 **Apache Maven:**
+Apache Maven is an open-source project management and build automation tool that provides a comprehensive and consistent way to manage and build Java-based projects.
+Developed by the Apache Software Foundation, Maven simplifies the software development process by automating the project's build infrastructure and managing dependencies.
 PANDORA is currently building with Maven 3.9.6.
 To make sure you install and use the correction Maven version:
 `sdk install maven 3.9.6`